Robert Redford's family: His love story with Sibylle Szaggars and the tragic loss of his two sons

 Reflecting on the day, Robert told The Telegraph in 2001 that they had just $300 in their bank account at the time of their wedding and borrowed a car to leave the ceremony in.

-The couple were married for more than 20 years before they separated in the mid 1980s.
+The couple was married for more than 20 years before they separated in the mid-1980s.

-Robert described theri split as “mutual” and said they maintained a great relationship following their divorce.
+Robert described their split as “mutual” and said they maintained a great relationship following their divorce.

 “It is wonderful, and I think we probably deserve credit for it because the kids are great, they came through it OK.